roadiz/docs/developer/first-steps/manual_config.rst

     ./bin/roadiz install --help

 CLI tools are useful to handle database upgrades and to regenerate nodes-sources entities classes.
-But you also can switch *development mode* too:
+But you can also switch *development mode* :

 .. code-block:: console